eigerco/polka-storage/rfcs/006-delia-replication.md

 - Looping through the existing deal proposal flow three times.
 - Making parallel JSON‑RPC calls against individual storage provider servers.
-- Aggregating status feedback in the user interface.
+- Aggregating status feedback in the user interface and implementing a retry mechanism.
-- Addressing provider selection: either automatically choosing three providers or allowing the user to manually select three.
+- Provider selection process update - instead of the user manually selecting one provider, Delia will automatically select 3 different storage providers at random.
+Users will still have the option to replace any of them in the UI.

 ## Motivation